CAN DIET REVERSE HAIR LOSS? REALLY?

-If you've landed on our page, there is a possibility that you've been through numerous websites, books and treatments before to stop your hair loss.
+If you've landed on our page, there is a possibility that you've been through numerous websites, books, and treatments before to stop your hair loss.
 Isn’t it?
-If this has been the case, you can probably sleep soundly tonight knowing that you can possibly resolve your hair loss problems by simply changing your diet.
+If this has been the case, you can probably sleep soundly tonight knowing that you can possibly resolve your Hair loss problem by simply changing your diet.
 Surprised?
 Read on to know how.

 YOU ARE NOT THE ONLY ONE

 The first time I realized I was losing my hair was while driving my car.
 On the western express highway in Mumbai, while I was waiting for my turn to pay toll at the toll naka, I happened to take a peek in the rear-view mirror of my car.
 To my surprise I found that my forehead had expanded.
 I remember thinking to myself, "Who is that old woman staring at me in the mirror with that shocked expression?"
 It was me.
 Not only was my hairline receding, it had thinned.
 The boy at the toll naka had to literally scream, “Madam jaldi karo, line lagi hai peeche,” to bring me out of shock.
 Have you experienced similar thing?
 If so, do not worry.
 You are not the only one looking for hair fall control solutions.
 Picture this.

 - 25% of men experience hair loss before they attain the age of 21

 - 13% of women suffer from baldness before they reach menopause

 - 41 per cent of men with full heads of hair were selected for job interviews as compared to only 27 per cent of balding men.

 Yes, hair loss has become a lot more common today and younger too.
 Also, people are spending hair-raising amounts to fix their hair problems.
 But does that guarantee hair fall control?
 Before you go for such Hair fall treatments, try some simple solutions that might help you reverse hair loss.